Legacy-Project-RBK/leagacyProject-IFL-Science/README.md

 ## Main Idea:

--- To edit some one code
+-- Deal with some one else code from the capstone project -- Add some functionality to that code and edit the css if needed.
+-- Generate fake data
+-- Activate the Autentication system
+-- Do Testing

 ## Technologies Used: